 About the Arts at UGA

 In October 2011, the directors and department heads of various arts units on campus were invited to a meeting to explore whether there were issues and priorities in the arts that could benefit from collaboration and networking.
 The result was the formation of the UGA Arts Council, whose members represent the performing, visual and literary arts, as well as interdisciplinary academic units (see Arts Council Directory).
+With support from the Office of the Provost, the Arts Council now meets regularly, as does its marketing and public relations committee.

-Our goals are to raise awareness of the broad range of arts programs and events offered by faculty and students at UGA, and to encourage people, especially those who have never done so, to visit the Georgia Museum of Art or to attend a concert at the Performing Arts Center or to go to a theater or dance performance in the Fine Arts Building or the New Dance Theatre.
+We want to encourage people, especially those who have never done so, to visit the Georgia Museum of Art or to attend a concert at the Performing Arts Center or to go to a theater or dance performance in the Fine Arts Building or the New Dance Theatre.
 We think those who have limited experience with the arts at UGA will be surprised by what they have been missing!

-We want to make sure that students and others are aware that UGA is home to a nationally acclaimed literary magazine in The Georgia Review, to the award-winning UGA Press, and to Special Collections Libraries that preserve the state’s cultural heritage.
+We want to make sure that students and others are aware that UGA is home to a nationally acclaimed literary journal in The Georgia Review, to the award-winning UGA Press, and to Special Collections Libraries that preserve the state’s cultural heritage.

 To encourage students and community members to become more involved in the arts at UGA, the Arts Council created the Spotlight on the Arts festival, a nine-day event highlighting units and facilities, from visual arts and creative writing to music, dramatic arts, dance and more.
 The inaugural festival, held in November 2012, featured more than 50 events and drew about 15,000 people.

 Now in its third year, the 2014 Spotlight on the Arts festival is scheduled for Nov.
 6-14, with planning and rehearsals under way for book talks, museum tours, musical performances, theatrical events and more.